using colored gels with flash in the studio

 I met Jessica Joy during a photo shoot-out in Las Vegas last year when a group of photographers and models met up.
 She was there as both a photographer and a model.
 We had discussed doing a proper photo session some time in the future … and then Jessica got news that her husband will be stationed abroad in a few months from now.
 So we decided that *now* was the time to do this.

 With winter-time in New Jersey and New York just too cold to comfortably do a photo shoot outdoors, we settled on doing it as a studio shoot.
-(We did briefly shoot outside on the street in Manhattan.
-More about that later.)

 The first test image with the lights set up like I wanted, looked good … but a little drab.
 First I added a gel to a gridded softbox to the left of her (with the blue-green tone), and then I added a filter to the flash on the background … and I was hooked!

 One of the initial photos, done as a test.
 The blue-green gel helped add a splash of color to the near monochrome image.
 And then I added a warm gel to the flash on the backdrop .. and the image sprang to life.

 On the left is the very first test image with the warm background.
 On the right, the final image as shown at the top.

 The background was too bright for my liking, so I dropped the flash output on the background by a stop, and upped the main flash’s exposure by a stop.
 Similarly, the blue-green gelled flash was also upped by a stop to still be at the same level, relative to the main light.
 The total effect was to drop the background light by two stops, compared to the main light.

 Here is the pull-back shot to show the lighting setup: